Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineWorkflowFeatures.md

 ## AVOD AND LIVE COMPOSE

-The Vualto Task Engine now supports creating AVOD and Live Compose playlists using the vodremix workflow.
+The JW Player Task Engine now supports creating AVOD and Live Compose playlists using the vodremix workflow.

 - AVOD refers to a playlist of clips (VOD or MP4s) with support for server side ad insertion and replacement through SCTE35 markers.
 - Live Compose refers to a playlist of clips (VOD or MP4s), played out as a live stream, with support for server side ad replacement through SCTE35 markers.
 Ad insertion is currently not supported for simulated live streams.
 Live Compose playlists can be created by setting the `live_compose` flag to `true` in the job payload.
 To set a specific start time for a live stream use the `stream_start_time` parameter.
 If this is not set, the live stream will begin as soon as the manifest is packaged and available.
 The rest of the payload is identical to AVOD.